-"AND" compare two bit ranges in QInterface, and store result in range starting at output void Qrack::QInterface::CLAND (bitLenInt qInputStart, bitCapInt classicalInput, bitLenInt output-Start, bitLenInt length)
+"AND" compare two bits in QInterface, and store result in outputBit void Qrack::QInterface::CLAND (bitLenInt qInputStart, bitCapInt classicalInput, bitLenInt output-Start, bitLenInt length)

 "AND" registers at "inputStart1" and "inputStart2," of "length" bits, placing the result in "outputStart".

 Classical bitwise "AND".